29 October 2025

 Claude Code: A Command Line Powerhouse

 This is a command line agent that is surprisingly straightforward to use.
 Avoid the add-ins for VSCode, as running it in the terminal is far better.
 It has strong GitHub integration, and the terminal-first approach seems to give it extraordinary versatility.
-I have even seen people using it to automate tasks beyond coding, which makes sense after a little experimentation.
-You quickly stop missing the IDE integrations that other agents provide.
-Claude is limited to Anthropic models, but since these currently outperform most others in coding tasks, it does not feel restrictive.

 On balance, I found myself using Claude Code most often.
 Sonnet 4.5 consistently felt like the best model, and it performed particularly well when used with Claude Code.
-The combination of a leading model and an agent built by the same team produced a tool that felt the most capable overall.
-Its ability to explain, reason and build autonomously seemed stronger than the alternatives, even when they were running the same underlying model.

 How Coding Agents Changed My Workflow

 The biggest impact was that they made me more ambitious.
 Suddenly it felt possible to turn almost any idea into working software within minutes.
 For simple ideas, that really is the case.
 My first attempt was an SEO analysis tool.
 Built in replit, it was live on the web in about 20 minutes.
-Where I expected UI refinements to be a stumbling block, the agent handled them with ease.

-So I tried building an AI dashboard designer with minimal scaffolding.
+More complex projects, however, highlight the current limitations.
+I tried building an AI dashboard designer with minimal scaffolding.
 I made rapid progress at first, but soon ran into a problem that caused the agent to loop, misdiagnose issues, and make sweeping changes that were not required.
-We did eventually overcome it, and I drew some key lessons.

 Lessons Learned When Working with Coding Agents

-First, check in code regularly.
+Do not be afraid to start again.
+Check in code regularly.
 As soon as the agent begins to struggle or veer off track, revert to the last working checkpoint and restart with a clean context.
-Endless back and forth rarely works.
-Reset and begin again.

 The Future of Coding with AI Agents